-Macon Defective Vehicle Accidents AttorneyAt the Mann Law Firm, we have successfully represented victims throughout Georgia who have been seriously hurt by defective vehicle parts.
-We have also assisted families who have lost loved ones to defective vehicles.
-For over 50 years, we have been helping injured clients put their lives back on track, and we are ready to help you.
-For advice on how to proceed next, or if you have any questions about this topic, call 478-742-3381 or submit our online form.
+At the Mann Law Firm, we have successfully represented victims throughout Georgia who have been seriously hurt due to defective vehicle parts.
+We have also assisted families who have lost loved ones due to defective vehicles.

-• Its design was flawed.
+• Its design was flawed

-• Its assembly was flawed.
+• Its assembly was faulty

-• Georgia Defective Airbag Lawyer Faulty airbags
+• Faulty airbags

 • Faulty brake systems